Why you can trust The Zebra

 Why is homeowners insurance so expensive in Texas?

 Texas homeowners insurance is more expensive than some other states due to certain perils that Texans face.
 These include hail and wind storms, flash floods, tornadoes, wildfires, and (in coastal areas) hurricanes.
 Perils of this nature can cause a lot of damage and are sure to drive up rates.

 A number of coverage options are available to homeowners in Texas.
 Tiers of coverage are prescribed by the Insurance Services Office (ISO), an advisory organization that develops insurance programs and helps states meet regulation requirements.

 Texas is somewhat unique in that insurance providers use different names for these common policies.
 Below you’ll find corresponding policy names used by some home insurance companies in Texas:

 A tornado can strike with precious little advance warning.
-There is little you can do to get ready and the effects are often devastating.
-As such, it's vital to insure your home against tornadoes in Texas, which averages 147 tornado events per year.*
+There is often little you can do to prepare, and the effects are often devastating.
+As such, it's vital to insure your home against tornadoes in Texas, which averages 147 tornado events per year.1

 Tornado damage is usually the result of wind, so you’ll need to make sure your homeowners policy has windstorm coverage, which comes standard as a part of many homeowners policies.

 Wind protection covers the exterior and overall structure of the building.
 However, depending on the type of policy you have, you may find that interior damage is only covered when it's a result of exterior damage, like a tree branch breaking a window.
 Detached structures are also covered, generally up to 10% of the amount at which the home is insured.
 Keep in mind that other damages the storm causes may not be covered.
 For instance, if the storm that produced the tornado also causes flooding that damages your home, those damages won't be covered unless you have previously added flood insurance to your policy.

 Does homeowners insurance cover hail damage in Texas?